MrColoo/DJI-Ronin-Remote-Controller-ESP32-ESP8266/README.md

 ### Using with Chataigne

-1. Download from this repo the Chataigne Setup file
+1. Download from this repo the setup file: `RONIN_CONTROL_Chataigne_SetupFile.noisette`
 2. Configure Chataigne's WebSocket module to connect to the device
 3. Map gamepad inputs to WebSocket messages
    -> Use the following value ranges: